joezdaley/IBM-Data-Science-Course-Work/README.md

-This reposotory contains my completed work for the IBM Data Science Professional Certificate.
+This repository contains my completed work for the IBM Data Science Professional Certificate.